quytc/Linearizability/README.md

 Email: cong-quy.trinh@it.uu.se

 This prototype is designed to verify lilearizability of concurrent algorithms implemented by singly-linked lists.
-The prototype is implemented by Ocalm and currently and supports both fixed and non-fixed linearization points of algorithms.
+The prototype is implemented by OCAML and supports algorithms with both fixed and non-fixed linearization points.

 Target algorithms are list-based concurrent algothims such as stacks, queues, ordered sets, unordered sets and CCAS.